geo-data/cesium-terrain-builder/README.md

 tile extents overlap the raster extents, resampling and subsetting the data as necessary.

-The input raster should contain dsata representing elevations relative to sea level.
+The input raster should contain data representing elevations relative to sea level.

 Note that in the case of multiband rasters, only the first band is used as the